niekh1234/jumbo-api/readme.md

-# Welcome to the Jumbo.com api wrapper for NodeJS
+## Welcome to the unofficial jumbo.com api wrapper for NodeJS

 ## Installation